Nirmal Chettri

-Nirmal Chettri (born 21 October 1990 in Melli, Sikkim) is an Indian footballer who plays mainly as a defender and last played for Southern Samity in the Calcutta Football League.
+Nirmal Chettri (born 21 October 1990 in Melli, Sikkim) is an Indian professional footballer who plays as a defender.

 Club career

 Early career

 Chettri began his footballing career in 2000 with Namchi Sports Hostel after being discovered in the Sikkim governments Search for More Bhaichung's campaign (In reference to then India striker and Sikkimese-born Baichung Bhutia).
 In 2002 Chettri played for Namchi in the Subroto Cup where he led the team to the final, only to lose to Mizoram 1–2.
 He then represented Namchi in the Interreligious Peace Sports Festival in South Korea in 2004.
 In that same year he represented Namchi in the Chief Minister Gold Cup.
 Within those three years Chettri won 3 National Talent Scholarships from the AIFF.
 In 2005 Chettri joined Sports Academy of Sikkim and competed in the Mini SAARC.
 Chettri also played for Sikkim in the 2006–07 Santosh Trophy.
 After good performances with Sikkim Chettri was scouted and signed for Air India FC of the I-League in 2007.
 He stayed at Air India till 2008.